smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 {caption: "AWS CloudWatch listing network flow logs"}
 ![](images/image44.png)

-What Network Insight does with the flow logs and how they are processed, is similar for both AWS and Azure -- and it is described in the chapter [AWS & Azure Flow Processing]{.underline}, which is located in the chapter about the [Architecture]{.underline}.
+What Network Insight does with the flow logs and how they are processed, is similar for both AWS and Azure -- and it is described in the chapter [AWS & Azure Flow Processing]{#ch-aws-azure-flow-processing}, which is located in the chapter about the [Architecture]{#ch-architecture}.

-When network flows are retrieved from CloudWatch, AWS entities will show up in the [Application Security Planning]{.underline}.
+When network flows are retrieved from CloudWatch, AWS entities will show up in the [Application Security Planning]{#ch-application-security-planning}.
 Flow visibility will be there throughout Network Insight and you'll be able to generate recommended firewall rules that can be applied onto AWS security groups.

 ### Network Path Visibility